Martha EricksonCourtesy photo Laurie Rhiner

-On Wednesday, November 22, 1995 — the day before Thanksgiving — Martha “Marty” Erickson, 47, was murdered while on her way to a dance.
+On Tuesday evening, November 21, 1995 — just over one day before Thanksgiving — Martha “Marty” Erickson, 47, was murdered while on her way to a dance.

-Her body was later discovered in Avon Lake’s shallow waters, and State Medical Examiner Thomas Bennett said Erickson had been beaten and stabbed.
+Her body was discovered the following day in Avon Lake’s shallow waters, and State Medical Examiner Thomas Bennett said Erickson had been beaten and stabbed.
 He estimated she probably died between 24 and 48 hours before her body was found.

 Courtesy photo WHO-TV, Des Moines